stryker-mutator/stryker-js/packages/stryker-jest-runner/README.md

 ### Use the test runner

 In order to use Jest as the test runner, you simply specify it in your config file: `testRunner: 'jest'`.
+Note that coverageAnalysis is not yet supported, so you must explicitly set it to `off` in your Stryker configration.